 Social Advertising — Target Your Audience

 Once you’ve amplified your social strategy, boost your blog content, social promotions, or apartment ads to the right audience.
-Facebook advertising offers detailed targeting capabilities to get in front of a specific group down to the zip code, job position, salary, lifestyle, and even recently moved.
-Boosting content through social media advertising increase your reach, impressions, and engagement (which we go into more detail in a recent blog).
+Facebook advertising offers detailed targeting capabilities to get in front of a specific group.
+Boosting content through social media advertising increases your reach, impressions, and engagement.